nanocosmos/documentation-net/docs/webrtc/nanostream_webrtc_reconnect.md

 - **idle**: The initial state indicating no current activity in the reconnection process.
 - **reconnecting**: Connection has failed and a reconnection attempt is underway.
 - **failed**: Reconnection process has reached the retry limit and has stopped attempting to reconnect.
+To start a new broadcast instance, `recover` should be called first.